goodrain/rainbond-chart/app-readme.md

-## Rainbond Console
+## Rainbond Cluster

-* Use helm install Rainbond-Console in kubernetes
+* Use helm install Rainbond-Cluster in kubernetes

 ## Installing the Chart